Great Turnstile: Booksellers and publishers

 Both the Great and Little Turnstiles were well known for their booksellers and publishers.
 In 1636, George Hutton was at the "Sign of the Sun within the Turning Stile at Holborne" and published works such as Europæ Speculum by Sir Edwin Sandys.
 John Bagford was a shoemaker in the Great Turnstile who went on to become a bookseller and collector there.
 He made two great collections – one of ballads and another of title pages and other parts of books, which was to form a history of printing.
 The latter collection of fragments caused him to be suspected, perhaps unfairly, of breaking up books and so he was excoriated as a "wicked old biblioclast" in William Blades' The Enemies of Books.
 Other booksellers included Crozier in the Little Turnstile and Tregaskis on the corner of the New Turnstile and High Holborn.

-For much of the 20th century, the New Statesman magazine was published from offices at number 10, Great Turnstile.
+For much of the twentieth century, the New Statesman magazine was published from offices at number 10, Great Turnstile.
 This progressive periodical, which had been founded by the Webbs and other Fabians, was often referred to by its location as "Great Turnstile".
 Number 10 has since been redeveloped and is now used by the Mary Ward Centre to provide adult education and legal advice.